 Phidippus regius, the regal jumping spider, is one of the largest species of the jumping spiders of the Phidippus genera.
 It occurs mostly in the Southeastern United States as well as the Caribbean and the Easter Islands.
 The largest share of its population can be found in the state of Florida.
+Over the last years, the spider has been introduced and established populations in the Western United States as well as on Hawaii.

 Description of the Regal Jumping Spider